The Persistence of Retracted Papers on Wikipedia: Empirical Setup

 \subsubsection{Paper Features}

-Paper characteristics are particularly important because they capture the intrinsic properties of the publications that may either facilitate or hinder their detection and correction.
+Paper characteristics are particularly important because they capture intrinsic properties of the publications that may be associated with differences in how quickly citations are corrected on Wikipedia.
 These data were retrieved from external scholarly databases, including OpenAlex \cite{priem2022openalex}, Retraction Watch \cite{oransky2012retraction}, and Altmetric \cite{altmetric}.

 \begin{itemize} \item \textit{Open Access.} Open access status is coded as a binary variable.
-This variable allows us to examine whether open-access availability affects the speed with which retracted papers are corrected on Wikipedia.
+This variable allows us to examine whether open-access availability is associated with correction timing on Wikipedia.
 Prior research suggests that open-access papers may receive greater visibility and more citations due to their unrestricted availability \cite{piwowar2018state,teplitskiy2017amplifying}.
-Zheng et al. found that open access may help speed up the detection and retraction of flawed articles in biochemistry \cite{zheng2024can}.
+Zheng et al. (2024) found that open access may help speed up the detection and retraction of flawed articles in biochemistry \cite{zheng2024gold}.

 \item \textit{Academic Citation Count.} Academic citations serve as a proxy for a paper's scholarly impact and visibility.
 To avoid look-ahead bias, we measured this variable dynamically for each citation pair.
 Specifically, we only counted citations the paper had accumulated before the start of its risk period on Wikipedia, ensuring our measure of scholarly impact could not be influenced by the correction process itself.
 Using the OpenAlex API, we determined the number of citations a retracted paper had received up to the start of each citation's unique risk period (i.e., the point after it was both retracted and cited on Wikipedia).
-While a paper's higher citation count could increase its visibility and lead to a faster correction on Wikipedia \cite{van2011science, wang2021science}, it could also create editorial inertia if its findings are widely accepted, resulting in a slower correction.
+While a paper's higher citation count could increase its visibility and be associated with a faster correction on Wikipedia \cite{van2011science, wang2021science}, it could also create editorial inertia if its findings are widely accepted, resulting in a slower correction.

 \item \textit{Team Size.} Team size is measured by counting the number of paper authors.
 Larger teams may contribute to greater research visibility and faster dissemination due to broader professional networks \cite{li2022untangling}.
 However, prior studies suggest that increased team size can also complicate accountability, potentially leading to delays in retraction or correction processes \cite{mongeon2016costly}.